kbseah/phylogenomics-tools/README.md

 ## 0. Before you start

 Retrieve genomes as Fasta files.
 Put all scaffolds into single multi-fasta file.
+Default is for genomic nucleotide sequences, but amino acid sequences can also be supplied (see part 1 below).

 For each genome, specify a short name (10 characters or less, to be compatible with RAxML).